- Georgia is a comparative fault state, which means that each driver’s percentage of fault determines how much compensation they can obtain.

 - Insurance companies may send you a check before you understand the full value of your rear-end accident case.
 Cashing this check could prevent you from seeking additional compensation in the future.

-- A personal injury attorney can help you understand the value of your case and ensure you receive a full and fair settlement.
+- A car accident lawyer can help you understand the value of your case and ensure you receive a full and fair settlement.

 Rear-end accidents are among the most common accidents that we see today.
 The sheer number of drivers on the roads and the fact that drivers are more distracted than ever by cell phones and other electronic devices means rear-end accidents in Georgia and nationwide are, unfortunately, inevitable.